georgy7/toyfloat/README.md

 # Toyfloat

-12-bit floating-point library.
+It encodes and decodes floating point numbers with a width of 12 to 15 bits.

 Expected applications:

-* file format design
+* file format design,
-* lossy compression
+* lossy compression.

 It has:

-* 7 bits normalized significand
-* 4 bits exponent
-* 1 sign bit
-* (-255.9961, 255.9961) values range
 * exact 0, 1, -1
 * no NaN
+* values, that are in range about:
+  * (-256, +256) for 4-bit exponent
+  * (-4, +4) for 3-bit exponent

 ![Formula](images/formula.png)